right-rudder/uft/src/content/blog/the-future-of-aviation-training.md

   ]
 ---

 Aviation is experiencing one of the most transformative decades in history.
 From the rise of electric aircraft to the growing demand for commercial pilots worldwide, the way new aviators are trained today will directly shape the skies of tomorrow.
-At **Universal Flight Training (UFT)**, we’re not just teaching students how to fly—we’re preparing them to succeed in a rapidly changing aviation industry.
+At **Universal Flight Training (UFT)**, we’re not just teaching students how to fly, we’re preparing them to succeed in a rapidly changing aviation industry.

 ## The Growing Demand for Pilots